ib565/OncoGraph/voice_agent/voice_plan.md

 ### 1.1 Pydantic Models

-Create models for structured LLM output:
+Create models for structured LLM output (see `voice_agent/router/models.py` for the concrete implementation):

 **RouteResult**
 - `intent`: Literal enum of all template IDs plus "conversational", "complex", "unclear"